FlameFractal/blog/_posts/2016-12-01-what-is-blockchain.md

 Blockchain is the underlying technology that actually enables Bitcoin.
 Without Blockchain, Bitcoins are nothing but a garbage file on your computer.

+Fun Facts

+- Entire bitcoin blockchain is over **107GB** to date (December 2016) from the beginning in 2009.
+- Here's the [original paper by Satashi Nakomoto](https://web.archive.org/web/20140320135003/https://bitcoin.org/bitcoin.pdf) (that i hope to read in my free time)
+- He first introduced this paper for discussion in a P2P forum thread (oh the good ol' days of early internet).

 **Conceptually**

 - It is a ledger